bluenote-1577/skani/README.md

 ## Advanced

+### ANI calculations for small genomes/reads

+skani is not necessarily designed for comparing long-reads or small contigs, but it seems to work relatively well for ANI when the reads/contigs are long enough.

+- skani can not classify short-reads.
+Use a taxonomic classifier such as kraken for this.
+- skani can not compare *collections* of short-reads.
+Use Mash or sourmash for this.
+- skani can not compute AAI for long-reads.

+For small contigs or long-reads, here are some suggestions:

+1. Make sure to use the `--qi` option for `skani search` or `skani dist` if your contigs/reads are all in one file.
+2. `skani dist` will be faster than `skani search`, since the bottleneck will be loading genomes into memory.

+For parameters:

+1. The default marker size `-m` is set to 1000, so we take one marker per every 1000 k-mers.
+A good rule of thumb is that you want at least 20 markers on average, so set `-m` > avg_read_length / 20.
+2. Set `-c` to lower values, e.g. 60, for noisy-long reads (mean identity < 95).
+The longer + higher identity the reads, the higher `-c` can be.
+3. skani currently loads the entire file into memory instead of processing one read at a time.
+Consider splitting large sets of reads.

 ### Adjusting memory/speed tradeoffs

 #### Marker index
 The ``--marker-index`` option is available for `skani dist` and `skani search`.
 This loads all marker k-mers into a hash table for constant time filtering.
-Building the table takes a bit of time, and the table itself is ~10 GB for 60000 genomes with default parameters.
 This is turned off if less than 100 query files are input or when using the `--qi` option.
 Otherwise, it is turned on automatically.

+Building the table can take up to a minute (for large databases), and the table itself is ~10 GB for 65000 genomes with default parameters.
+Consider changing the `-m` option, which is inversely proportional to the memory of this table, if memory is an issue.

 #### Adjusting c
 If you want skani to run faster, the main parameter to adjust is the `-c` parameter. skani's speed and memory efficiency is inversely proportional to c, so increasing c by 2x means 2x faster and less memory.
 As a default, c = 120 for ANI and c = 15 for AAI.